Vinicius-Muller/gift/README.md

 # Gift Card API

 A **robust and consistent Gift Card API** built with Spring Boot, designed as a **monolithic application**.
-This API provides endpoints for managing gift cards, featuring database migrations and in-memory caching for high performance.
+This API provides endpoints for managing gift cards, featuring database migrations, in-memory caching, and Kafka integration for event-driven communication.

 ---